erican48/resume/index.md

 Education: MiraCosta Community College

-Liberal Arts with an Emphasis on Math and Sciences, Associates - (in progress, expected May 2018) Associates In Computer Science - (in progress, expected May 2019)
+Liberal Arts with an Emphasis on Math and Sciences, Associates; Associates In Computer Science - (in progress, expected May 2019)

 Major: Computer Science